 Getting Ahead of the Curve

-If you feel you may benefit from lipedema revision surgery and would like to book a consultation with Dr. Jamie Schwartz to evaluate your current physical situation, as well as your medical and lipedema surgical history, be sure to contact our office to speak with any one of our compassionate, highly-knowledgeable staff members.
-We look forward to hearing from you and we’re always here to help.
+If you believe you may benefit from lipedema revision surgery, we encourage you to schedule a consultation with Dr. Jamie Schwartz.
+During your appointment, he will assess your current physical condition, as well as your medical and lipedema surgical history.
+To book your consultation, contact us to speak with one of our compassionate, highly knowledgeable staff members.